standardgalactic/zet/about.md

 I have also worked on
 [vectorizing compilers](#vectorizing-compiler-for-neon),
-testcase generation,
-architectural coverage analysis,
+defending against architectural side channels, architectural coverage analysis,
-CPU simulators and the ARMv8 architecture.
+CPU simulators and both the A- and M-class ARMv8 architectures.

 ## Utah, Yale and Glasgow Universities (1988--2004)